Robert Graves: Early life

+Name

+Graves's birth was registered in 1895 under the name of Robert Ranke Graves.
+He was baptised into the Church of England as "Robert Ranke" on 1 September 1895 at Wimbledon.

+In 1909, Graves was enrolled at Charterhouse School as Robert von Ranke Graves.
+On 15 August 1914, he was commissioned into the Royal Welch Fusiliers under this name, and it appeared in The London Gazette again when his commission was confirmed in March 1915.
+However, he appears to have soon abandoned the addition of "von", as during the First World War having a German name caused him difficulties.

+On 23 January 1918, Graves married Nancy Nicholson at St James's Church, Piccadilly, under his true name of Robert Ranke Graves.

+In Germany, Graves's books are usually published with "von" included in his name.

 Education

 Graves received his early education at a series of six preparatory schools, including King's College School in Wimbledon, Penrallt in Wales, Hillbrow School in Rugby, Rokeby School in Wimbledon and Copthorne in Sussex, from which last in 1909 he won a scholarship to Charterhouse.
 There he began to write poetry and took up boxing, in due course becoming school champion at both welter- and middleweight.
 He claimed that this was in response to persecution because of the German element in his name, his outspokenness, his scholarly and moral seriousness, and his poverty relative to the other boys.

 He also sang in the choir, meeting there an aristocratic boy three years younger, G. H. "Peter" Johnstone, with whom he began an intense romantic friendship, the scandal of which led ultimately to an interview with the headmaster.
 However, Graves himself called it "chaste and sentimental" and "proto-homosexual", and though he was clearly in love with Peter (disguised by the name "Dick" in Good-Bye to All That), he denied that their relationship was ever sexual.
-He was warned about Peter's proclivities by other contemporaries.
+He was warned about Peter's "proclivities" by other contemporaries.

 Among the masters, his chief influence was George Mallory, who later died trying to scale Mount Everest, and who introduced him to contemporary literature and took him mountaineering in the holidays.
 In his final year at Charterhouse, he won a classical exhibition to St John's College, Oxford, but did not take his place there until after the war.